 Deferred inflows of resources represent an acquisition of net position that applies to a future period and so will not be recognized as an inflow of resources (revenue) until that time.
 The interest rate swap, which relates to an interest rate swap agreement, is considered to be a hedging derivative.
 Changes in the fair market value of hedging derivatives are reported as deferred inflows or outflows of resources.
-The amounts for pensions relate to certain differences between projected and actual actuarial results and certain differences between projected and actual deferred inflows of resources.
+The amounts for pensions relate to certain differences between projected and actual actuarial results and certain differences between projected and actual investment earnings, which are accounted for as deferred inflows of resources.